emaynard10/Phenology-Analysis/README.md

 This analysis focused on total blooms and total species.
 The focus of the weather data was also on precipitation.
 Given more time there could be some other interesting things to look at including air temperature, soil temperature, and soil moisture content.
 Once there is enough data a machine learning model could be applied.
 Once there is more data the weather data could be further refined and compared.

 ### Some things to consider for future study:
-* Are there any noteable superblooms?
+* Are there any notable super blooms?
 And can they be traced back to an unusual weather event?
 * If the snow melts earlier in the year, are the wild flowers blooming earlier?
 How can this be paired with pollinator studies?
 * Which plants tend to thrive during the hotter, drier summers?